 Similar to product safety certifications, these schemes can provide assurance that AI systems comply with certain standards and are safe to use.

-(Check out cybersecurity certifications, some of which may include AI governance components.)
+(Check out cybersecurity certifications which increasingly include AI governance components.)

 It is essential to continuously monitor and evaluate AI systems' performance (through robust AIOps) and their impact on society.
 This can help identify any potential issues and inform necessary updates or adjustments to governance frameworks.